AltGr/opam-wiki/Advanced_Usage.md

 add your development repository afterwards under the name *devel*.
 The *git* backend will be used because the URL starts by `git://`.
 By default, OPAM manage to figure out automatically which backend to use.
-See `opam remote -help` for more information.
+See `opam help remote` for more information.

 ### You want more control over the public repository